ratpack/example-ratpack-gradle-groovy-app/README.md

-This is an example Ratpack app, based on the Netty version.
-It is a subset port of http://groovyconsole.appspot.com/.
+This is an example Ratpack app, based on the latest ([Netty](http://netty.io)-powered) version.
+It is a subset port of the [Groovy Console](http://groovyconsole.appspot.com/).

 It is also using the Ratpack Gradle plugin as the development environment.